Text-to-speech (TTS) technology: What it is and how it works

 TTS works with nearly

-every personal digital device, including computers, smartphones and tablets.
+, including computers, smartphones, and tablets.
 All kinds of text files can be read aloud, including Word and Pages documents.
 Even online web pages can be read aloud.

 The voice in TTS is computer-generated, and reading speed can usually be sped up or slowed down.
 Voice quality varies, but some voices sound human.
 There are even computer-generated voices that sound like children speaking.